OpenDataLiteracy/OpenDataAlliance-KM/weekly_overview.md

 R+F: Implemented Bag of Words model and basic LDA topic modeling

 F: Completed design thinking/clustering session for second round of interviews

+##Week 4:

+M: Goodbye to David Doyle; introduction Jim Loter (new supervisor)

+M+T: Wrote and revised blog post for ODL Medium Account

+T+W+R: Interviews with open data enthusiasts and PRO

+R: Trip to Olympia

+M+T+W: Further cleaning data in Seattle dataset and optimizing functions

+R: Clean and condense code; restructure architecture

+R+F: Ingest other datasets into analysis pipeline and test for functionality

+F: Set up CSV export from ipython notebook for later analysis in Tableau